 Perhaps even better than all of that, we recruit new graduates every year so impress us on your placement year and this could be a foot in the door for your long-term career with us as a chartered accountant or tax adviser.

-We are able to give you the springboard to kick start your career but don’t be in any doubts you won’t be in a cupboard filing, we will make sure you obtain the experience you need.
+We are able to give you the springboard to kick start your career, ensuring that you obtain the experience you need.
 We offer 12 month placements to students after they have completed the second year of their degree.

 - To assist with the audits of our limited companies across all industry sectors and to liaise with their staff on a regular basis.